 - Bike Commuting: very easy to do in San Francisco, tougher in Pittsburgh, easy but steamy in flat-as-a-pancake Houston, and still the fastest way to get around.

 - Cooking: my great-grandmother used to say that if you can read, you can cook.
 I love to read, and I hope one day to cook very well.

 - Reading: Headline: Bookish Child Majors in English, Becomes Bookish Adult

 - Music: singing, playing the piano, listening to everything I can get my hands on.

-- Correspondence and Stationery: I’d like to do more of this; I love it.
-I have nice handwriting, after all.
+- Correspondence and Stationery: I have nice handwriting, after all.